scotws/TaliForth2/docs/manual.md

 #### Labels, jumps, and branches

 The support for labels is currently very limited.
-An anonymous label can be marked with `->` (the "arrow") as a target for a backwards jump with `<j` (the "back jump".
-Note we are talking about the jump assembler instructions such as `JMP`, not the branch instructions such as `bra`.
-As a primitive example (that produces an endless loop):
+An anonymous label can be marked with `-->` (the "arrow") as a target for a backwards jump with `<j` (the "back jump".
+A primitive example (that produces an endless loop):

             : .nums
             [ 0 lda.#
-            ->                      ; anonymous label
+            -->                     ; anonymous label
             inc.a push-a pha ]      ; PHA required because u. will overwrite A u.
             [ pla <j jmp ]          ; endless loop